MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/quickstart-connect-cluster.md

 > [!TIP]
 > The above command without the location parameter specified creates the Azure Arc-enabled Kubernetes resource in the same location as the resource group.
 To create the Azure Arc-enabled Kubernetes resource in a different location, specify either `--location <region>` or `-l <region>` when running the `az connectedk8s connect` command.

-> [!IMPORTANT]
-> If deployment fails due to a timeout error, see our [troubleshooting guide](troubleshooting.md#helm-timeout-error) for details on how to resolve this issue.

 ### [Azure PowerShell](#tab/azure-powershell)

 ```azurepowershell